ubuntu army

 a word of caution

-We have spent our loves separated from the people on the other side of the road.
+We have spent our lives separated from the people on the other side of the road.
 On the other side of the river.
 On the other side of the socio-economic, racial or religious divide.
 On the other side of our fear.
 It will take time, and a few bumps, to bridge that pain.
 Remaining open and vulnerable through this process is essential.
 Honesty, respect, authenticity and a sense of humour will allow for deep learning to occur.
-This is connection, and connection will solve poverty and unite our country.
+This is connection, and connection will solve poverty and unite our communities.

 healing ourselves